Learn English while learning about daily life in Australia, with Rob McCormack

 Sir Donald’s last test innings was in the fifth Ashes test against England at the Oval, in London, England, in 1948.
 As captain, he had lead the team in that series to a 4 matches to nil win, scoring another 2 test centuries himself.
 In his very last innings as a test cricketer he walked to the wicket to a standing ovation from the English crowd.
 This must have been a wonderful moment for the Don at 40 years of age.
 When he reached the wicket, the English team lifted their hats and gave him three cheers.
 When play finally started, the Don needed just 4 runs to achieve a test batting average of 100 runs.
 Incredibly, the great man was out, bowled, with just the second ball he faced, for 0.
 The radio commentator, John Arlott, was stunned and almost unable to speak.

 As the Don walked off the ground to still more loud applause from the crowd, the commentator suggested that perhaps the emotion of the moment must have affected him.
 Whatever the truth, this last innings brought to an end the greatest cricket career in history.
-Sir Donald went on to became an administrator for Australian cricket, working for the Australian Cricket Board until 1980.
+Sir Donald went on to become an administrator for Australian cricket, working for the Australian Cricket Board until 1980.

 In 2000 he was voted the greatest cricketer of the 20th century by the Wisden Cricket Almanack, the world famous cricket reference book.
 There were 100 judges who were asked to nominate their five best cricketers, and every one of the 100 judges selected Don Bradman.
 Sir Donald died at the age of 92, in February 2001.
 His funeral service was watched by 1.45 million people on television.